-The Total Real Estate allocation of the fund shall be benchmarked to the appropriate benchmark and are listed in Appendix A and B.
+The Total Real Estate allocation of the fund shall be benchmarked to the appropriate benchmark.

 In addition, target returns for value added investments should be 9% to 12% per year (net of fees and promoted interest).
 Target returns for Opportunistic investments should be in excess of 12% (net of fees and promoted interest) in order to compensate for the additional risk commensurate with the increased risk compared to core property investments.